Skip to main content

 THEA 488.
 Playwriting.
 3 Credits.

 The playwright's problems as revealed through practice of writing plays; experimental productions of the student's creative work whenever possible.
-Repeatable up to 6 hours.
-Prerequisite: Sufficient background in theatrical arts and creative writing and consent of instructor.
+Prerequisite: Background in Theatre encouraged but not necessary.
 Repeatable to 6.00 credits.
 F, odd years.

 THEA 204.
 Musical Theatre Acting I. 3 Credits.

 An introduction to the unique style of performance techniques for musical theatre including voice and movement work, acting, and staging.
 Prerequisite: THEA 161.
-F, even years.
+S, even years.

 THEA 450.
 Musical Theatre History.
 3 Credits.